LuisMackenzie/NasaAppMVP/README.md

 To use the *NASA's APOD API feature* you need a *Google Maps API key*:
 * To get one, follow the directions here: https://api.nasa.gov/
-* Once you have your key, replace the "google_maps_key" string in these files: `app/src/debug/res/values/google_maps_api.xml` and `app/src/release/res/values/google_maps_api.xml`.
+* Once you have your key, replace the "NASA_API_KEY" string in these file: `app/src/debug/res/values/google_maps_api.xml` and `app/src/release/res/values/google_maps_api.xml`.

 To use the *Youtube API feature* you need a *Google Youtube API key*:
-* To get one, follow the directions here:
+* To get one, follow the directions here: https://developers.google.com/youtube/v3/getting-started
-* Once you have your key, replace the "google_maps_key" string in these files: `app/src/debug/res/values/google_maps_api.xml` and `app/src/release/res/values/google_maps_api.xml`.
+* Once you have your key, replace the "YOUTUBE_APIKEY" string in these file: `app/src/debug/res/values/google_maps_api.xml` and `app/src/release/res/values/google_maps_api.xml`.

 ## Built with 🛠️